SemanticBeeng/lms-clean/report.md

 author:
 - \large \textbf{Ruben Fiszel}
 date:  \today
 abstract: In this report, we explore staged meta-programming, in particular the LMS framework and the development of its new frontend whose aim is to ease the development of staged meta programs and their DSL libraries through, among others, shadowing of types.
 We also explore the usage of this new frontend for a particular case study\text{:} Staged computation graphs with cycle, dimensions and topology checking at staging time.
-We observe a signigicant performance improvement at evaluation.
+We observe a significant performance improvement at evaluation compared to a non-staged program.
 institute: EPFL
 keywords: LMS staging
 documentclass: report